anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Pledge: Is expected to respond with the necessary data objects for bootstrapping to the Registrar-Agent.
   The protocol used between the pledge and the Registrar-Agent is assumed to be HTTP(S) in the context of this document.
   Any other protocol can be used as long as it supports the exchange of the necessary artifacts.
-  This includes CoAP or protocol to be used over Bluetooth or NFC connections.
+  This includes CoAP or protocols to be used over Bluetooth or NFC connections.
   A pledge acting as server leads to the following differences compared to BRSKI {{!RFC8995}}:

   * The pledge no longer initiates bootstrapping, but is discovered and triggered by the Registrar-Agent as defined in {{discovery_uc2_ppa}}.